+se

-se An object of class SummarizedExperiment.
+An object of class SummarizedExperiment.

+norm.method

-norm.method Determines how the expression data should be normalized.
+Determines how the expression data should be normalized.
 For available microarray normalization methods see the man page of the limma function normalizeBetweenArrays.
 For available RNA-seq normalization methods see the man page of the EDASeq function betweenLaneNormalization.
-Defaults to 'quantile', i.e. normalization is carried out so that quantiles between arrays/lanes/samples are equal.
+For microarray data, defaults to 'quantile', i.e. normalization is carried out so that quantiles between arrays/samples are equal.
+For RNA-seq data, defaults to 'upper', i.e. normalization is carried out so that quantiles between lanes/samples are equal up to the upper quartile.
+For RNA-seq data, this can also be 'vst', 'voom', or 'deseq2' to invoke a variance-stabilizing transformation that allows statistical modeling as for microarry data.
 See details.

-within Logical.
-Is only taken into account if data.type='rseq'.
-Determine whether GC content normalization should be carried out (as implemented in the EDASeq function withinLaneNormalization).
-Defaults to FALSE.
-See details.
+data.type

-data.type Expression data type.
+Expression data type.
 Use 'ma' for microarray and 'rseq' for RNA-seq data.

-If NA, data.type is automatically guessed.
-If the expression values in 'se' are decimal numbers they are assumed to be microarray intensities.
-Whole numbers are assumed to be RNA-seq read counts.
+If NA, the data type is automatically guessed: if the expression values in se are decimal (float) numbers, they are assumed to be microarray intensities; whole (integer) numbers are assumed to be RNA-seq read counts.
 Defaults to NA.